humdrum-tools/vhv-documentation/interface/musicxml/index.md

 the Humdrum data.
 Attach the text expression to the note which should follow immediately after the tandem interpretation.
-Here is an example of embedding an `*Xtuplet` interpretation to disable display of tuplet numbers, and and later `*tuplet` to turn them back on:
+Here is an example of embedding an `*Xtuplet` interpretation to disable display of tuplet numbers, and later `*tuplet` to turn them back on: